yeoman/yeoman/cli/docs/docs.md

 # Task - server

-`server` is a utility task to start a local http server on top of generated build dirs, possibly intermediate/ and publish/ on different ports.
+`server` is a utility task to start a local HTTP server on top of generated build dirs, possibly intermediate/ and publish/ on different ports.

-It overrides the build-in grunt helper following the foundation as described in [grunt's documentation][serve-task]
+It overrides the built-in grunt helper following the foundation as described in [grunt's documentation][serve-task]

 ```js